pojntfx/octarchive/README.md

 $ sudo systemctl enable octarchive.timer --now
 ```

 Note that this will create a fresh directory every time you run the backup, which might fill up your disk space quite quickly; if you want to instead remove the old backup every time you do a new one, append `--timestamp current` to the `ExecStart` line of the service.
+If you'd like to clone from multiple GitHub/Forgejo accounts, simply set up a new timer for each.

 You should find the repos in `/root/.local/share/octarchive/var/lib/octarchive/data`.